Planning Experts Give Update on Downtown Hyannis Redesign - NewsBreak

 Vessel sinks in Hyannis Harbor

 HYANNIS – A vessel sank at a dock off Pleasant Street in Hyannis Thursday morning.
 Hyannis Firefighters responded to the scene after 10:30 AM and deployed booms to contain fuel leaking from the boat.
-The Barnstable Harbormaster as well as the U.S. Coast Guard were also on scene.
 Further details were not immediately available.
+The post Vessel sinks in Hyannis Harbor appeared first on CapeCod.com.

 Comments / 0